remix-run/react-router/README.md

 You will be able to take routes one-by-one and migrate them to the new API.
 Additionally, the config addon mentioned above may help out here.

+### What the heck happened to v3?

+It's in beta, will be released shortly.
+It's basically just v2 but w/o any warnings of deprecated 1.0 API.

+### Do I have to upgrade?

+No. Leave your package.json at v2/3 and move on with your life.
+We'll be merging bug fixes for v2/3 indefinitely.

 ### We're Pumped!

 We've received a ton of great feedback from people we really admire in